Walk 1: The West Silvertown trail: Gunpowder, Fire and Flood.

 Commentary by Jo Thomas

 The area around the Royal Docks sings regeneration, energy and desolation.
 When the Albert Dock opened in 1880 the Royals became the first docks to be lit by electricity and for the next century most of London’s electricity was generated in the Docklands area.
-In my composition I have tried to weave a tapestry of mechanical and electrical sounds that reflect the industrial revolution and its adoption of this vibrant electrical power.
+In my composition I have tried to buy a custom essay and electrical sounds that reflect the industrial revolution and its adoption of this vibrant electrical power.
 The musical suggestion of trains, cranes and hydraulic power work as transitions, movements in the history we experience through the archive recordings and recorded conversations.
 The role of the female voice is especially important within this score.

 Women did not have a strong visual presence in the docks, but the support of the mothers, lovers and wives of the men that worked there was ever-present, and many women worked in the local factories.
 I wanted to capture the delicacy and refined nature of the voice of Anne Griffiths in track two, the gentle tremble at the end of every sentence which captures a moment of suspended time.
 The score starts with a single pitched micro-sound pulsing gently and creating an intimate sound world that captures her presence.